You are here

 Due to its vast subject matter, Anthropology is traditionally divided into four subject fields: Socio-cultural Anthropology, Evolutionary Anthropology, Linguistic Anthropology, and Archaeology.
 At the present time, the University of Toronto Scarborough offers programs within two major streams: Socio-cultural and Evolutionary Anthropology.
 Some Linguistic Anthropology courses are also offered and are closely linked to the Socio-cultural stream.
 Some Archaeology is offered and is closely linked to the Evolutionary stream.

 Students intending to complete a program in Anthropology should take ANTA01H3 and ANTA02H3 within their first year in order to prepare them for more advanced courses.
-Students normally select whether to pursue the Socio-cultural stream (which leads to a B.A. degree) or the Evolutionary Anthropology stream (which leads to a B.Sc. degree) at the beginning of their second year of study, but are encouraged to take courses in both streams.
+Students normally select whether to pursue the Socio-cultural stream (which leads to a B.A. degree) or the Evolutionary Anthropology stream (which leads to a B.Sc. degree) at the beginning of their second year of study but are encouraged to take courses in both streams.
 All courses in Evolutionary Anthropology, including those in Archaeology, carry a science credit.

 Combined Degree Programs, Honours Bachelor of Science or Honours Bachelor of Arts/ Master of Teaching

-The Combined Degree Programs for UTSC Honours Bachelor of Science (HBSc) /Honours Bachelor of Arts (HBA) with the Master of Teaching (MT) offered by the Ontario Institute for Studies in Education provide students with a direct pathway to the completion, in 6 years, of their Undergraduate degree, Ontario Teacher’s Certificate of Qualifications, and Master’s degree.
-These Combined Degree Programs allow students to complete 1.0 credit in courses that may be counted towards both degrees.
+The Combined Degree Programs for UTSC Honours Bachelor of Science (HBSc) /Honours Bachelor of Arts (HBA) with the Master of Teaching (MT) offered by the Ontario Institute for Studies in Education provides students with a direct pathway to the completion, in 6 years, of their Undergraduate degree, Ontario Teacher’s Certificate of Qualifications, and Master’s degree.
+These Combined Degree Programs allow students to complete 1.0 credits in courses that may be counted towards both degrees.

 The Combined Degree Programs options are:

-- Evolutionary Anthropology (Specialist), Honours Bachelor of Science/ Master of Teaching
+• Evolutionary Anthropology (Specialist), Honours Bachelor of Science/ Master of Teaching

-- Evolutionary Anthropology (Major), Honours Bachelor of Science/ Master of Teaching
+• Evolutionary Anthropology (Major), Honours Bachelor of Science/ Master of Teaching

-- Socio-Cultural Anthropology (Specialist), Honours Bachelor of Arts/ Master of Teaching
+• Socio-Cultural Anthropology (Specialist), Honours Bachelor of Arts/ Master of Teaching

-- Socio-Cultural Anthropology (Major), Honours Bachelor of Arts/ Master of Teaching
+• Socio-Cultural Anthropology (Major), Honours Bachelor of Arts/ Master of Teaching

 For more information, including Admission and Program requirements, see the Combined Degree Programs section of the Calendar.